Bolon Nature Reserve

 Bolon Nature Reserve (Болоньский заповедник) (also Bolon'sky) is the oldest Russian 'zapovednik' (strict ecological reserve) in the Russian Far East.
 It is located on the Middle Amur River lowlands adjacent to the south-west of Lake Bolon.
 The reserve covers the wetlands of international importance.
 Large numbers of migratory waterfowl use the area for nesting and stopovers on long flights.
-The reserve is situated half way between the city of Khabarovsk and Komsomolsk-on-Amur, in the Amursky District of Khabarovsk Krai.
+The reserve is situated halfway between the city of Khabarovsk and Komsomolsk-on-Amur, in the Amursky District of Khabarovsk Krai.
 The reserve was created in 1997, and covers an area of 100000 ha.

 Topography

 The Bolon Reserve covers 100,000 hectares south of Lake Bolon, a terrain of meandering streams of the estuaries of the Selgon River and Simmy River flowing into the lake.
 The reserve covers a portion of the southern lake shore.
 The Amur River runs southwest to northeast about 50 km from the reserve.
 Anyuysky National Park is across the Amur from the Bolon Reserve.